Is BPA In Your Fillings, And Is It A Concern?

 Since there is no minimum safe dose of mercury, the levels found in one’s blood after amalgam fillings are placed are a huge concern, and you should never have amalgams placed.
 The choice between silver versus composite fillings is a no-brainer.
 Always choose the mercury free option!
 If you need an old silver filling replaced, make sure you request a BPA free composite filling, and by all means, MAKE SURE THE SAFE AMALGAM REMOVAL PROTOCOL IS USED!!!
 Read my article on the SAFE technique of amalgam removal HERE.

 Today, there are several BPA free alternatives, which I use in my practice.
 Given the option, I would recommend choosing a dentist that uses BPA free alternatives.

-In conclusion, even if your dentist uses standard composite filling material, placement or removal of these fillings will result in a temporary rise in detectible chemicals FAR below the threshold of toxity, whereas placement or removal of amalgam dental fillings which contain mercury WILL case a detectible toxic levels of mercury.
+In conclusion, even if your dentist uses standard composite filling material, placement or removal of these fillings will result in a temporary rise in detectible chemicals FAR below the threshold of toxicity, whereas placement or removal of amalgam dental fillings which contain mercury WILL case a detectible toxic level of mercury.
 The choice is clear, choose composite over amalgam.
 Insist on it!